-Faulkner was honored in the most ironic fashion possible by the release of a 22-cent United States commemorative in his hometown of Oxford, Miss in August, 1987.
-The stamp was designed by Bradbury Thompson of Riverside, Conn., and is based on a well-known portrait by Murray L. Goldsborough.
-The stamp, part of the Literary Arts series, went on sale at local post offices Tuesday, Aug.
+Faulkner was honored in the most ironic fashion possible by the release of a 22-cent United States commemorative stamp in Oxford, Miss in August, 1987.
+Designed by Bradbury Thompson of Riverside, Conn. and based on a well-known portrait by Murray L. Goldsborough, the stamp, part of the Literary Arts series, went on sale at local post offices Tuesday, Aug.
 4. Ceremonies observing the release were held in conjunction with the Faulkner and Yoknapatawpha Conference.

 This wonderful recipe comes from Feeding the Flock: A Collection of Recipes from the Rolling Fork Methodist Church (2003) and was contributed by Marilyn Tilghman, a member of the church who is also a caterer.
-Melissa Thomas, assistant coordinator of the Lower Delta Organization tells me that Marilyn prepares these for the reception at the annual presentation of the play A Dream Revisited at historic Mont Helena, a Colonial revival home built atop a ceremonial mound in the Mississippi Delta near Rolling Fork.
+Melissa Thomas, assistant coordinator of the Lower Delta Organization tells me that Marilyn prepares these for the reception at the annual presentation of the play A Dream Revisited at historic Mont Helena, a Colonial revival home built atop a mound in the Mississippi Delta near Rolling Fork, God help us all.

 For forty canapés, fry to a crisp and crumble 1 pound bacon.
 Add to 2 cups (or more if needed) mayonnaise and 2 bunches of green onions; make sure to cut off about 1/2 of the green since it tends to be rather tough, then chop up the remaining onion in a small chop/dice.
 If that seems to be too much onion for your taste just reduce the amount.
 Season with a teaspoon dill leaves, a teaspoon Tony Cachere’s Seasoning (original; more if you like) and black pepper to taste.
 Spread on 2 inch rounds of bread (I use soft white), top with tomato slices (Roma is recommended) that have been lightly salted and drained between layers of paper towels.
-I dust the tops of the tomatoes with dill before serving.
-This recipe makes about 40 sandwiches.
+Top with dill.